Trow-Registry/trow/docs/COMPARISON.md

 cluster through a validating webhook - this allows you to say things like "only allow images from this registry to run or official images from the Docker Hub".
-A core aim for Trow is to develop advanced distribution mechanisms, possibly using P2P or similar techniques to transfer images to nodes as quickly as possibly (meaning containers start up faster).
+A core aim for Trow is to develop advanced distribution mechanisms, possibly using P2P or similar techniques to transfer images to nodes as quickly as possible (meaning containers startup faster).

 As mentioned before, we hope and expect to see Trow working alongside other registries, including Harbor.
-In this case, the other registry (Harbor/GCR etc) would be a central store of all images and would keep a full history the images.
+In this case, the other registry (Harbor/GCR etc) would be a central store of all images and would keep a full history of the images.
 Trow would run inside each of the clusters in the organisation and would distribute the working set of images to nodes.
 Trow would automatically pull images through from Harbor for use in the cluster.
 There a lot of potential benefits from this approach: